CircuitVerse/Blog/content/posts/Harsh_Bhadu_GSoC2025_Final_Report.md

 | [#5875](https://github.com/CircuitVerse/CircuitVerse/pull/5875) – Revamp Landing Page with modular components and RTL | Merged |

 ### **Search Enhancements**

+Search enhancements mean improving how users find projects and people on the site.
+We needed this to make searches faster and more relevant, with better sorting and filtering options.
+I added efficient sorting, filters for tags, countries, and institutes, and performance boosts, making the search experience quicker and more intuitive.

 | PR | Status |
 | -- | ------ |